Skip to main content

 Note

-If you want to generate fixings for your floating rate notes based on the base instrument and spread, use the "Populate fixings for floating rate notes" process (available from FA AppStore).
+If you want to generate fixings for your floating rate notes based on the base instrument and spread, use the "Populate fixings for floating rate notes" process (see Add fixings for a floating rate note).

 The Delete all fixings button below the table allows you to delete all fixings you have added or generated to your bond security.